 Income Statement Comparison

-The following table presents the income statement comparison between Texas Instruments (TXN) and GLOBALFOUNDRIES (GFS) for the fiscal year 2024, highlighting key financial metrics.
+The following table compares the most recent income statements of Texas Instruments Incorporated (TXN) and GLOBALFOUNDRIES Inc. (GFS), highlighting key financial metrics for fiscal year 2024.

 |---|---|---|